SUNY Empire State College Magazines and Journals

 Known to the college community informally as the Boyer Journal, Revisiting Boyer: Exploring the Scholarly Work of Empire State College Faculty, explores four “pillars” of scholarship as articulated by former United States Commission of Education and SUNY Chancellor Ernest L. Boyer: discovery, integration, application and teaching.

 The college unveiled this special scholarly journal at its 2011 All College Conference in Saratoga Springs as part of its 40th anniversary celebrations.

 Boyer was a driving force behind the creation of the college in 1971 during his tenure as SUNY chancellor.

-NOTE: You will need Adobe Acrobat Reader to read the publications.
-If Acrobat Reader is not installed on your computer, you can download it for free from: get.adobe.com/reader.
+Note: You will need Adobe Reader to read the publications in PDF format and can download it for free from Adobe.